RiftValleySoftware/RVS_Checkbox/README.md

 github "RiftValleySoftware/RVS_Checkbox"
 ```

-Then, open Terminal, and navigate to the top of the `RVS_Checkbox` directory, and type this into Terminal:
+Then, open Terminal, and navigate to the top of the project directory, and type this into Terminal:

 ```
 carthage update